Jai-Dhiman/Jai-Dhiman/README.md

 # Hi, I'm Jai

-**Quick facts:** Music major turned ML engineer.
-I toured internationally with orchestras, then decided debugging neural nets was the next logical step.
+Music major turned ML engineer.
+I went from touring internationally with orchestras, to debugging transformers, turns out the skills transfer better than you'd think.

 **What I'm into:** Audio ML • AI alignment research • Applied ML

-**Current project:** AI Piano coach that teaches musicality, not just which notes to play.
-Like having a conservatory professor in your pocket, minus the intimidation factor.
+Currently: Teaching machines to listen to music the way humans do.

 🏆 Won 2 hackathons, hopefully more in the future • 🎵 Still play piano (we haven't been replaced yet)